We're doing more to protect against wildfires

-- Install a special fire-retardant wire mesh around the bottom of 1000 wood transmission poles beginning in 2020.
+- Install a special fire-retardant wire mesh around the bottom of wood transmission poles located in low vegetation and high fire threat areas.
 Chemically reactive to heat, this mesh protects against ground fires, strengthens the pole and does not require continual maintenance like the fire-resistant paint historically used.

 - Accelerate our replacement of aging-wood poles with new steel poles.
 (Avista has been working to replace poles along 2,270 miles of transmission lines since 2006.)